pibolib/pibolib/README.md

 # pibolib
 Welcome!
 I am a game developer currently based in Pennsylvania.
-I will be moving to Japan next year for university.
+I will be moving to Japan for university in the near future, whenever I can.

 ## Projects
 ### Website [(link)](https://www.pibolib.xyz/)